andrematte/scraping-covid19-brazil/README.md

 4. The data will be saved in the `data` repository in a directory named after the date the web scraping was executed.
 The files will be in csv format.

+## To-do

+- Come up with a solution to generate browser headers in order to improve usability.
+This can be achieved by using the fakeheaders Python library.

 ## License